Front view of the Big-E

-This device is a stereo amplifier for a high sensitivity stereo parabolic microphone.
+This device is a high sensitivity stereo parabolic microphone.
 It can be used for listening to distant sounds.
-Typical parabolic microphones are monophonic, this unit has a stereo audio path that helps produce more realistic sounding audio.
+Most parabolic microphones are monophonic, this unit has a stereo audio path that helps produce more realistic sounding audio.
 The Big-E can be used with headphones or as an audio source for a stereo recorder.
 It can be plugged directly into a computer sound card's aux input.

-This circuit also works nicely as a remote stereo audio receiver for a video surveillance system.
+This circuit also works nicely as a remote stereo audio amplifier that can be used in conjunction with a video surveillance system.
 It can be operated on the end of a four wire shielded cable that is up to several hundred feet long.
 For remote operation, a set of amplified PC speakers can be connected to the outputs to monitor the sound.

 Operating Voltage: 9-15V (9V Nominal) DC Operating Current: 7ma at 9V DC

 The circuit consists of two identical audio channels and some basic power supply filtering components.
 Only one channel will be described.

 The mini condenser microphone converts sounds into an electrical signal.
 Resistor R1 provides bias for the condensor microphone's internal amplifier transistor.
 The value of R1 can be adjusted to get the most gain from your particular microphones, useful values range from around 1K to 20K.